Harshachowdary06/Software-Development-Life-Cycle/README.md

 # Software-Development-Life-Cycle

-**Software Developer Life Cycle**
-                                    It is a step-by-step process that is followed to develop high-quality software in a structured and  efficient way.

     **SDLC** stands for **Software Development Life Cycle**.

 It is a **step-by-step process** that is followed to **develop high-quality software** in a structured and efficient way.